-The 2007 Final EIS/R acknowledged that significant uncertainties remain with the project because of its geographic and temporal scale.
-To address these uncertainties, the SBSP Restoration Project was planned to be carefully implemented in phases, with learning from the results incorporated into management and planning decisions.
-This adaptive management approach is described in the AMP (Appendix D of the 2007 Final EIS/R), which is a comprehensive plan and program to generate information (applied studies, monitoring, and research) that the PMT can use to make decisions about both current management of the project area and future restoration actions to meet project objectives and avoid harmful impacts to the environment.
+The 2007 EIS/R acknowledged that significant uncertainties remain with the project because of its geographic and temporal scale.
+To address these uncertainties, the project was planned to be carefully implemented in phases, with learning from the results incorporated into management and planning decisions.
+This adaptive management approach is described in the AMP (Appendix D of the 2007 EIS/R), which is a comprehensive plan and program to generate information (applied studies, monitoring, and research) that the PMT can use to make decisions about both current management of the project area and future restoration actions to meet project objectives and avoid harmful impacts to the environment.

-Adaptive management is essential to keeping the project on track to meet its objectives, and adaptive management was the primary tool that the 2007 Final EIS/R identified for avoiding significant impacts to the environment.
+Adaptive management is essential to keeping the project on track to meet its objectives, and adaptive management was the primary tool that the 2007 EIS/R identified for avoiding significant impacts to the environment.
 Without adaptive management (and its associated information collection), the PMT would not understand the restored system and would not be able to explain its management actions to the public.
-Furthermore, responses to unanticipated changes would be based on incomplete scientific understanding and anecdotal observations, which could exacerbate problems.
+Furthermore, responses to unanticipated changes would be based on guesswork, which could exacerbate problems.
 For these reasons, adaptive management is integral to the project, and construction projects are expected to feature applied studies, as called for in the AMP, so that the PMT can learn from project implementation.

-Although the preferred alternative in the 2007 Final EIS/R was Programmatic Alternative C, which would restore up to 90 percent of the SBSP Restoration Project's ponds to tidal wetlands in phases, the document also states that if that alternative is not possible without causing undesired environmental impacts, as detected through the adaptive management monitoring and applied studies, then the project would stop converting ponds to tidal wetlands.
+Although the preferred alternative in the 2007 EIS/R was Programmatic Alternative C, which would restore up to 90 percent of the project's ponds to tidal wetlands in phases, the document also states that if that alternative is not possible without causing undesired environmental impacts, as detected through the adaptive management monitoring and applied studies, then the project would stop converting ponds to tidal wetlands.
 The actual amount of tidal wetlands restored at the end of the 50-year project horizon could be less than 90 percent.

-Adaptive management continues to be a significant part of Eden Landing Phase 2.
+Adaptive management continues to be a significant part of Phase 2.
 As described below, data will be collected through the AMP-guided Phase 2 project evaluation and design.